bolaft/bannerlord-retinues/docs/doctrines.md

 3. **Stack the effects**
    All unlocked doctrines are always active at the same time.
 You are not choosing one column or one row: everything you unlock stacks.

-The doctrine grid is organized in four columns, each with its own theme:
+The doctrine grid is organized in **five columns**, each with its own theme:

-- **Unlocks** – how quickly you discover and unlock new gear.
+- **Spoils** – how quickly you discover and unlock new gear.
-- **Equipment** – culture-themed troops, militias, crafted weapons, and tier limits.
+- **Armory** – rebates, culture-themed gear, crafted weapons, and tier limits.
+- **Rister** – militias, caravans, villagers, and captains / officer systems.
-- **Troops** – skill caps, skill points, upgrade branches, and XP handling.
+- **Training** – skill caps, skill points, upgrade branches, and XP handling.
 - **Retinues** – retinue size, durability, morale, and survival.

 Below is a quick reference of all doctrines and what they do.